tyoeer/Chaoshead/README.md

 	- User defined scripts that let you do everything you want
 	- Built-in scripts (see [further down this readme](#built-in-scripts))
 		- E.g. Excel-like auto-fill
+- A palette to select objects from to place

 ### Currently not supported